SmarterApp/RDW_Documentation/docs/Monitoring.md

 ```

 #### Organization Queries
 As part of the suite of SmarterBalanced applications, the RDW uses ART to get organization information.
 Part of maintenance of ART is knowing which organizations are being used and which aren't.
-Here are a couple queries that may help with that.
+Here are a couple queries against the `warehouse` that may help with that.

 ```sql
 -- schools with counts of exams (deleted or not)